Richard Henning

-Richard G. Henning (born October 17, 1964) is an American Catholic prelate who has served as archbishop of Boston in Massachusetts since 2024.
-He previously served as bishop of Providence in Rhode Island from 2023 to 2024 and as an auxiliary bishop for the Diocese of Rockville Centre in New York State from 2018 to 2022.
+Richard Garth Henning (born October 17, 1964) is an American Catholic prelate serving as archbishop of Boston in Massachusetts since 2024.
+He previously served as bishop of Providence in Rhode Island from 2023 to 2024 and as an auxiliary bishop of Rockville Centre in New York State from 2018 to 2022.

 Biography

 Early life

-Richard Henning was born on October 17, 1964, in Rockville Centre, New York, growing up at Holy Name of Mary Parish and grade school.
-His father was a firefighter and his mother was a nurse.
+Richard Garth Henning was born on October 17, 1964, in Rockville Centre, New York, growing up at Holy Name of Mary Parish and grade school.
+His father was a firefighter, and his mother was a nurse.
 Henning credits their examples of service with inspiring his own vocation.
 He graduated from Chaminade High School in Mineola, New York in 1982.

-Henning was awarded a Bachelor of Arts degree in history in 1986 and a Master of Arts degree in history from St. John's University in New York City in 1988.
-After graduation, he entered the Seminary of the Immaculate Conception in Lloyd Harbor, New York, for priestly formation.
+Henning was awarded a Bachelor of Arts degree in history in 1986 and a Master of Arts degree in history from St. John's University (New York City) in 1988.
+After graduation, he entered the Seminary of the Immaculate Conception in Lloyd Harbor, New York for priestly formation.

 Priesthood

-On May 30, 1992, Henning was ordained to the priesthood for the Diocese of Rockville Centre by Bishop John R. McGann at St. Agnes Cathedral in Rockville Centre.
+On May 30, 1992, Henning was ordained to the priesthood for the Diocese of Rockville Centre by Bishop John R. McGann at St. Agnes Cathedral.
 After his 1992 ordination, the diocese assigned Henning as an assistant pastor in a parish in Port Washington, New York.

 In 1997, the diocese sent Henning to the Catholic University of America School of Theology in Washington, D.C., where he earned his Licentiate of Sacred Theology in biblical theology in 2000.
 He then spent the next two years in Rome working towards a Doctor of Theology degree in biblical theology at the Pontifical University of St. Thomas Aquinas, which he completed in 2007.

 In 2002, Henning was appointed a professor of sacred scripture at the Seminary of the Immaculate Conception.
-Henning in 2008 co-authored the book, Christ Our Hope: Benedict XVI’s Apostolic Journey to the United States and Visit to the United Nations.
+Henning, in 2008 co-authored the book, Christ Our Hope: Benedict XVI’s Apostolic Journey to the United States and Visit to the United Nations.

 In 2012, Henning was named rector of Immaculate Conception.
 He oversaw the transition of Immaculate Conception from a seminary to hosting retreats and a formation program for the laity.
 He also served as the inaugural director of the Sacred Heart Institute for the Ongoing Formation of Clergy, located in the Immaculate Conception facility.

 Bishop John O. Barres appointed Henning as vicar for pastoral planning in 2018 and vicar for clergy in Rockville Centre in 2021.